A Good Divorce: difficult but possible

 This change in attitude, a real and true no-war pact between the ex-partners is always indispensable when there are children.
 It is necessary to remind parents that they happen in their lives, they will be able to continue to be as good as they can.

-They cause useless damage which is often irreparable for the children.
-Maintaining an open dialogue, learning to relate to a different way.
+If the parents have compromised their relationship or are inclined towards complete closure, they cause useless damage which is often irreparable for the children.
+Maintaining an open dialogue, learning to relate in a different way, united in difficulty, is the secret to being good parents even in divorce.

 Why a book on Collaborative Practice?